jsx-eslint/eslint-plugin-react/docs/rules/jsx-wrap-multilines.md

 ## Rule Details

 This rule optionally takes a second parameter in the form of an object, containing places to apply the rule.
-By default, all the syntax listed below will be checked except the conditional expressions, logical expressions and JSX attributes, but these can be explicitly disabled.
+By default, all the syntax listed below will be checked except the logical expressions and JSX attributes, but these can be explicitly disabled.
 Any syntax type missing in the object will follow the default behavior (become enabled).

 There are the possible syntax available: